AmrHRAbdeen/Java/README.md

 # Java
 Java and Arduino
 ==================

 Repo name(locally) in Git CMD is : javaRep

 This Repo contains Java Code to control Arduino Uno

-IDE used : NetBeans V8.0.2
+Java IDE used : NetBeans V8.0.2

-ARduino IDE for Arduino Code
+Arduino IDE for Arduino Code

 Created @ iTi , EGY